arnabing/SupaPaint/README.md

 4. Run the development server: `npm run dev` or `yarn dev`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Next Steps

+1. Finalize the integration of Gemini UI components, ensuring smooth functionality in our JavaScript environment.
-1. Integrate Replicate Flux API for image generation without masks.
+2. Complete the implementation of the Replicate Flux API for image generation.
-2. Implement a user interface for selecting between inpainting and image generation.
+3. Develop a user-friendly interface for switching between different AI tasks (inpainting, generation, etc.).
-3. Add support for other AI models (e.g., remove background, search and recolor).
+4. Enhance the chat interface to support a richer history of interactions, including easy access to past images and edits.
-4. Integrate an LLM for enhancing user prompts and selecting appropriate AI models.
+5. Implement an LLM integration for enhancing user prompts and automatically selecting appropriate AI models.
-5. Improve error handling and user feedback for API interactions.
+6. Improve error handling and user feedback for all API interactions.
-6. Implement comprehensive testing (unit tests, integration tests).
+7. Develop a comprehensive testing suite, including unit tests and integration tests.
-7. Optimize performance for processing larger images and complex masks.
+8. Optimize performance for processing larger images and complex masks.
+9. Implement user authentication and session management for personalized experiences.
+10. Explore additional AI models for specialized tasks (e.g., background removal, style transfer).

 ## Contributing